 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Occupational Therapist Assistant.
-About 0.1% of those with this major are international students.
+Occupational Therapist Assistant appeals to people across the globe.
+About 0.5% of those with this major are international students.

 How Much Do Occupational Therapist Assistant Majors Make?